FOR HOSPITALS, CLINICS & HEALTHCARE LEADERS

 Target reduction in after-hours triage labor cost per call by routing routine symptom calls through Sam before engaging outsourced lines or overtime staffing.

-Portion of appropriate symptom calls expected to be safely managed by Sam with clear guidance and documentation — keeping your nurses focused on complex, high-value cases.
+Portion of appropriate symptom calls expected to be safely managed by Sam with clear guidance and documentation — keeping nurses focused on complex, high-value cases.

 Target median time from patient dialing in to speaking with Sam, compared with being placed on hold or waiting for a nurse to call back.